-Grantees and nonprofits must ensure they and participating owners compile records during the process of preparing units for rent, leasing the units, maintaining them, and responding to any report of a child with an EBLL.
-They ensure that all records pertaining to LBP in all pre-1978 units are securely stored and available for inspection and disclosure.
-Property owners and managers need to double check documentation to ensure the supporting documentation clearly establishes that all work was done in accordance with the LSHR and HUD Guidelines.
-Records must be retained for at least three years past the end of any assistance contract, or longer according to the specific rules of the funding program.
+Grantees, public agencies, and community-based organizations who undertake hazard reduction must ensure that all records pertaining to methods and standards are accordingly documented for in all pre-1978 units are securely stored and available for inspection and disclosure.
+Property owners and managers need to double check documentation to ensure the supporting documentation clearly establishes that all work was done in accordance with the HUD Guidelines.

 Watch the Lead-Based Paint Reports Highlights video to learn about reports used for lead hazard evaluation and clearance.